- 30 Sep 2025

 API | The Application Programming Interface (API) serves as an access point and a set of routines, protocols, and tools that specify how various software components interact. |

-App Integrations | App Integrations enable you to exchange data and attribute streams between Whatfix and other products. |
+App integrations | App Integrations enable you to exchange data and attribute streams between Whatfix and other products. |

 Area Chart | An area chart displays data as a series of data points connected by lines and filled with colors.
-This chart shows changes in the magnitude of data in different categories over time, such as as the total number of impressions of various widgets over a year. |
+The chart shows changes in the magnitude of data in different categories over time, such as the total number of impressions of various widgets over a year. |

-Ask Whatfix AI | Ask Whatfix AI is an AI-powered capability that automatically turns your end-user engagement queries into Trend and Funnel Insight charts. |
+Ask Whatfix AI | Ask Whatfix AI is an AI-powered capability that automatically turns your end-user engagement queries into Trend, Funnel, or User Journey charts. |

 B